My Preventive Maintenance: Now that the system is clean.

 Please note: DON'T download and install any scanner listed on THIS LIST

-An anti-virus program, a firewall (For XP) - (Vista and Windows 7 firewalls are OK), an anti-malware program that provides realtime protection, keep the registry backed up (mainly for XP), and install the Windows XP Recovery Console.What do I use and recommend:
+An anti-virus program, a firewall (other than windows, Windows 7 firewall is OK), an anti-malware program that provides realtime protection, keep the registry backed up, and install the Windows XP Recovery Console.What do I use and recommend:

 (I'm using XP pro)